Varunyadavgithub/DSA-150-Fundamentals/README.md

     1. Generating a Pascal’s Triangle.
     2. Finding the Median of an Array.
     3. Finding the Sum of Prime Numbers in a Range.
+    4. Generating a Square Matrix of a Given Size.

 ## 🚀 Getting Started